cado-security/product-help/docs/cado-response/deploy/gcp/adding-azure-gcp.md

 sidebar_position: 5
 ---

-# How to Add access to Azure/AWS from GCP
+# How to add access to Azure/AWS from GCP

 ## Adding Azure subscriptions
 See [How to add Azure subscriptions to Azure/AWS/GCP](/cado-response/deploy/cross/adding-azure).